ShuttleBrowser/Shuttle/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ShuttleLtd/Shuttle/blob/master/LICENSE) file for details.
+This project is licensed under the GPL v3 License - see the [LICENSE.md](https://github.com/ShuttleLtd/Shuttle/blob/master/LICENSE) file for details.

 ## Current Version